AurelienPospieszynski/pokeapi-test/README.md

 # Pokeapi test app

-A little react app to test pokeapi
+A little react app to test pokeapi - In working

 ## Systems